SAP/openui5-docs/docs/OData_V2_Model_6c47b2b.md

 >
 > `GET Products(1)?$expand=Supplier/Products`
 >
 > Even though you now also achieved to have less requests, using `$expand` has a couple of drawbacks.
-These can be circumvented by using the preliminary context feature, which does not have these limitations.
+These can be circumvented by using the preliminary context feature, which does not have these restrictions.
 >
 > In OData V2, with a `$expand` you cannot use additional filters and sorters for the expanded entries.
 In addition, the `$expand` option always loads **ALL** associated entities, so paging with `$skip` or `$top` is also not possible.
 Using the preliminary context feature, you get multiple sub-requests in a single `$batch`, yet you can easily include additional filters and sorters on the related subordinate entries.